What is a tax deed sale?

 You should have your Tax Deed within 7 to 10 days from the sale date.

 Overbid surplus funds are held by this office and are paid to satisfy any government lien(s) to the extent possible.
 Notices of Surplus Funds are mailed to all interested parties in accordance with ch.
 197. After expiration of the claim period, either an assignment of claim priority is determined, and disbursements made, or, if no claims have been received, the funds (or any remaining balance thereof) are transferred to the State of Florida, Department of Revenue.
 In some cases, if priority is unable to be determined, an "interpleader action" must be brought before the judiciary for a court determination or declaratory judgment.
 All court costs for processing an interpleader action are debited from the surplus funds.
 Each online file contains specific overbid surplus fund information.
-Please review the online file for details.
+Please review the online file

 Tax certificate information can be obtained from the Tax Collector's Office located at 1250 N. Eglin Parkway, Suite 101, Shalimar, FL 32579.
 The phone number for the Tax Collector’s Delinquent Tax department is 850-651-7604.